charlie86/spotifyr/README.md

 #> 10            Disorder - 2007 Remastered Version   0.728
 ```

+Now if only there was some way to plot joy...

 ### Joyplot of the emotional rollercoasters that are Joy Division's albums

 ``` r